 What you'll study

-The course is designed to achieve the following:
+The course is designed to address subject knowledge gaps in/around:

 - Develop an understanding of the connections that exist between topics in mathematics.

 The course structure and length will be flexible to reflect your individual needs.
 The course is divided into individual units, each requiring 50 hours of learning time, normally within a space of two weeks.
 This learning will be a blend of face-to-face sessions, online learning, and supported self-study, with at least one evening a week on campus.

 There are no formal examinations.
 You will build a reflective portfolio from directed activities.

 You may apply for the course if you have been offered a place on the PGCE Secondary Mathematics with QTS (11-16) at Edge Hill University.
 A Level Mathematics (or equivalent) is also required.